LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Reward Learning

 Intuitively, more rigorous data selection criteria, characterized by higher confidence and lower variance, lead to a reduction in the number of qualified samples.
 While such a strategy improves the quality of the generated data, it could lead to a narrower data distribution, which might adversely affect the precision of the trained reward model.
-Therefore, appropriate selection of parameters $\kappa_{p}$ and $\kappa_{\tau}$ is required to enhance the performance of the reward model.
-Then, combining Eq. \eqref{eq_6} and the designed selection mechanism, the reward model can be optimized by minimizing
+Therefore, an appropriate selection of parameters $\kappa_{p}$ and $\kappa_{\tau}$ is required to enhance the performance of the reward model. \ttx{The unlabeled dataset selected through $f(\sigma_0^{u},\sigma_1^{u})$ is denoted as $\widetilde{\mathcal{D}}_u=\{(\sigma_0^u,\sigma_1^u)^{(i)}\}_{i=1}^{\widetilde{N}_u}$, where $\widetilde{N}_u$ is the number of generated dataset after screening. } Then, combining Eq. \eqref{eq_6} and the designed selection mechanism, the reward model can be optimized by minimizing

 where $\widetilde{N}_u$ is the number of generated dataset after screening, and $\widehat{\mathcal{L}}_{R}(\psi)$ is the empirical risk.
 It contains two parts: labeled loss $\widehat{\mathcal{L}}_l(\psi)$ and unlabeled loss $\widehat{\mathcal{L}}_u(\psi)$.
 Note that the label in the unlabeled loss is a pseudo-label, which may be different from the true label.
 Therefore, there is a gap between the unlabeled loss with pseudo-label $\widehat{\mathcal{L}}_u(\psi)$ and that with true label $\widehat{\mathcal{L'}}_u(\psi)$.
 Before bounding this gap, we first give the following assumption without loss of generality. \begin{assumption} For the pretrained reward model $\widehat{R}_{\psi}$ through the limited labeled dataset $\mathcal{D}_l=\{(\sigma_0^l,\sigma_1^l,y)^{(i)}\}_{i=1}^{N_l}$, if the pseudo label $\widehat{y}$ is defined in Eq. (\ref{eq_5}), then the pseudo-labeling error for the unlabeled dataset $\mathcal{D}_u=\{(\sigma_0^u,\sigma_1^u)^{(j)}\}_{j=1}^{N_u}$ is smaller than $\eta$, i.e., $\sum_{j=1}^{N_u}\mathbbm{1}[\widehat{y}^j\neq y^j]/N_u\leq \eta$. \end{assumption}